jacji/jacji.github.io/index.md

 ### CPSC 120

+* Lab 1

+    Lab 1, Part 1 was a historical moment where I learn C++ for the first time.
+    "Hello World" is a common thing that you first learn computer science in all languages.
+    It's an introduction that shows us the world of coding.

+* Lab 6

+    Lab 6, Part 1 was interesting because we coded about sandwiches.
+We would put different types of Protein, Bread, and Condiment to create a sandwich.

 * Lab 7

-    Lab 7, part 2 was a favorite because I was always curious about how the game Blackjack works.
-I was able to write functions for the first time that calculate the correct value of a Blackjack hand no matter how many Aces were dealt.
+    Lab 7, Part 2 was one of my favorites because I love playing BlackJack with my friends and with this lab, I was able to understand the functions and values of BlackJack in coding

-* Lab 1-12

-    diosiosflslfkj

-* Lab 1-12

-    oijidawfojwgj